mesosphere/dcos-docs-site/pages/1.12/cli/plugins/index.md

 # Enterprise CLI Plugin

 Commands that are specific to a DC/OS EE version are packaged into a plugin called `dcos-enterprise-cli`.
-It gets automatically installed when running `dcos cluster setup` with a cluster running on DC/OS EE unless the `--no-plugin` flag is used.

 The subcommands included in this plugin are:

 | Command | Description |
 |---------|-------------|